 The three main features of Monaca, as advertised by the developers themselves, are the ability to develop in the cloud, to be able to use all features (design, development for front-end and back-end, testing, debugging, building) either together as a full-fledged app development platform, or to use them separately whenever necessary.
 The third is the ability, as mentioned, to combine Monaca with any of your favorite frameworks out there, giving you the power of the cloud over all of your development needs.

 Documentation is built to support quick introduction guides, questions, lots of examples, detailed manuals, and API tutorials to get the most out of Monaca on the day you start using it.

 Community Resources for HTML5 Developers

 - StackOverflow — StackOverflow is known for its professionalism and no-bullshit attitude.
 On StackOverflow, you can ask questions, as well as give answers.
-Most of all, you can stay updated with the latest happenings in HTML5 and see the process of natural unfolding.
+Most of all, you can stay updated with the latest happenings in HTML5 and see the natural unfolding process.

-- Reddit — Reddit’s HTML5 board is all about sharing insightful tutorials and articles, sharing insights as well as demo applications that showcase latest feature usage.
+- Reddit — Reddit’s HTML5 board is about sharing insightful tutorials, articles, insights, and demo applications showcasing the latest feature usage.
 Great for asking questions too.

-What about yourself?
-What are the techniques that you rely upon to stay up to date with the latest happening in HTML5?
+What about you?
+What techniques do you rely upon to stay up to date with the latest happening in HTML5?
 We would love to hear your input on this question.
 We would be happy to expand this list of community resources to help better developers settle in the language.